 Around January 21 I got the chance to test my server with Frontiers and did some changes to make it compatible with both versions.
 I tested the game with Shalkith who was connecting from the US with a real PS2.
 The first tests revealed some bugs in the network code but in a couple of days they seemed to be ok and I invited more people to try my server, at that point running on my home broadband.

 I worked with some stability issues and on January 25 seemed the next step is to rent server hosting and open it for public testing - as far as I know, the first EQOA server open for public since the official servers shut down.
-The Sandstorm server is currently hosted on Linode in London.
+The Sandstorm server is currently hosted on Linode in London at Hetzner in Ashburn, VA.

 On February 1 I imported some data gathered by Dustin Faxon and others in the previous years: over 15,000 NPC's (merchants, quest characters, wildlife, monsters, etc.) and the next day implemented a basic coachman system that lets you teleport around the world.